openvinotoolkit/model_server/src/custom_nodes/east_ocr/README.md

 git clone https://github.com/openvinotoolkit/model_server && cd model_server/src/custom_nodes
 make NODES=east_ocr
 ```
-It will compile the library inside a docker container and save the results in `lib` folder.
+It will compile the library inside a docker container and save the results in `lib/<OS>/` folder.

 You can also select base OS between RH 8.5 (redhat) and Ubuntu 20.04 (ubuntu) by setting `BASE_OS` environment variable.
-Pick appropriate OS matching the system running Model Server.
-Example:
 ```
 make BASE_OS=redhat NODES=east_ocr
 ```